svrooij/DirectAdmin/README.md

       Username = "yourUsername",
-      Password = "yourPassword", // Could also be an API key, see below Port = 2222, // This is the default port number UseHttps = false // Set to true if your directadmin installation is protected with an SSL certificate/ }
+      Password = "yourPassword", // Could also be an API key, see below Port = 2222, // This is the default port number UseHttps = false // Set to true if your directadmin installation is protected with an SSL certificate }
   )){
     // List all users
     var users = await client.ListUsers();

     // Set a password for a user
-    // This method seems broken, from version 1.483 (please contact me if this method still works for you) await client.ResetPasswordForUser("userName","newPassword");
+    await client.ResetPasswordForUser("userName","newPassword");

     // Create a new user